We shape the future of cyber security

-Cyberrisks have increased for the financial sector.
-Cyberincidents that damage the reputation of the Swiss financial sector or have the potential to result in a severe financial crisis are an ever-increasing threat.
-Close cooperation between financial institutions and authorities is thus crucial to identifying and combating cyberrisks.
+Cyber risks have increased for the financial sector.
+Cyber incidents and attacks that damage the reputation of the Swiss financial industry or have the potential to cause a severe financial crisis are an ever-increasing threat.
+Close cooperation between financial institutions and authorities is thus crucial to identifying and combating cyber risks.

-The association Swiss Financial Sector Cybersecurity Centre (Swiss FS-CSC) thus aims to enhance the financial sector’s ability to withstand these risks – its cyberresilience – and promote a partnership between financial institutions and authorities on strategic and operational issues.
+The Swiss Financial Sector Cyber Security Centre (Swiss FS-CSC) reinforces the financial sector’s ability to withstand these risks – its cyber resilience – and strengthens and promotes a partnership between financial institutions and authorities on strategic and operational issues.

 August Benz